en de

 Image credit: Fairmont Empress Victoria

-Tea at the Empress is a must, with culinary offerings for traditional Afternoon Tea, with Smoked Salmon, Grandfather Ham & Cheese, Mushroom Quiche, English Cucumber and Chicken Salad Sandwiches.
-The best Downtown Victoria restaurant!
+Tea at the Empress is a must, with culinary offerings for a traditional afternoon tea featuring smoked salmon, Grandfather ham and cheese, mushroom quiche, English cucumber, and chicken salad sandwiches.
+It is truly the best downtown Victoria restaurant!

 Tip #3: Jam Cafe